Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach: Related Work

 Multi-domain misinformation detection methods learn a classification model from labeled information in various domains (e.g., true and fake news in the politics, health, and sports domains), and then employ the model to classify unlabelled information in each of these domains \citep{nan2021mdfend,zhu2022memory}.
 The rationale underlying these methods is to leverage labeled information in multiple domains to enhance misinformation detection in each individual domain.
 However, because of variations in information content among different domains, a model learned with labeled information in these domains exhibits significant performance differences when applied to each of these domains \citep{zhu2022memory}.
 That is, the effectiveness of the learned model in identifying misinformation in one domain could be significantly inferior to its effectiveness in detecting misinformation in another domain.
 To tackle this problem, several methods incorporate domain-specific characteristics into the model training.
-For example, \cite{nan2021mdfend} propose to embed different domains as different vectors and integrate these vectors into the learning of a multi-domain misinformation detection model. \cite{zhu2022memory} introduce domain adapters tailored to each specific domain; representations of news articles in each domain are then adjusted by their corresponding domain adapter to train a multi-domain model.
+For example, \cite{nan2021mdfend} propose to embed different domains as different vectors and integrate these vectors into the learning of a multi-domain misinformation detection model. \cite{zhu2022memory} introduce a domain adapter for each specific domain, where each adapter is a collection of representative document embeddings from the corresponding domain.
+Representations of news articles in each domain are then adjusted by their corresponding domain adapter to train a multi-domain model.